On the Theory of Continual Learning with Gradient Descent for Neural Networks: Main results

+where $A_j:=\frac{1}{n} \sum_{v=1}^n y_j^v x_j^v\left(x_j^v\right)^{\top},$ and $\left\{\left(x_j^v, y_j^v\right)\right\}_{v \in[n]}$ denotes the training data for task $j$.
+Theorem \ref{thm:train_forgetting} is obtained by specializing this characterization to the XOR-cluster model with Gaussian noise, where orthogonality removes cross-task interference terms and yields a clean closed-form dependence on the problem parameters.
+For more general data distributions, additional correlation terms appear, and the resulting expressions become more cumbersome; nevertheless, we expect the same framework to provide similar qualitative insights into how width, sample size, data noise and task overlap affect forgetting.

-A combination of the last two theorems yields sufficient conditions for successful continual learning as measured by training performance.
-Our next result derives the delayed generalization gap (as defined in Eq.~\eqref{eq:decompostion}) for almost any data distribution.
-In fact, it also shows that the above assumptions for $m,n$ and $T$ are also sufficient for good continual \emph{test-time} performance for the XOR cluster dataset.
+Our next result derives the delayed generalization gap (as defined in Eq.\ref{eq:decompostion}) for almost any data distribution.
+In fact, it also shows that the derived scalings for $m,n$ and $T$ in Thm. \ref{thm:train_forgetting} are also sufficient for good continual \emph{test-time} performance for the XOR cluster dataset.

 \begin{theorem}[Delayed generalization gap] Assume the loss function is 1-Lipschitz and 1-smooth.
-Then, the expected delayed generalization gap satisfies,
+Then, the expected delayed generalization gap satisfies, where the expectation above is taken with respect to the randomness in the training examples of task $k$. \end{theorem}